 - Physical access systems: Building security access control systems can also be physical constructions like gates, turnstiles, and other barriers.
 Physical access systems use obstacles at the entrance to manage access.

 Where to install a building access control system

 - Apartments: Let your residents manage access to your building by using an apartment access control system.
 Before opening the door, residents and staff can see who they’re letting in for deliveries, personal visits, tours, and more.

 - Commercial buildings: Preventing crime is a top priority for all properties but especially retail and office locations.
-Installing an access control system allows you to deter unauthorized visitors from entering your commercial property.
+Installing an access control or badge entry system allows you to deter unauthorized visitors from entering your commercial property.

 - Industrial facilities: From deliveries to on-site personnel, an access control system at your industrial property helps you manage traffic and customize access to restricted areas.

 - HOAs: Many HOAs and condo associations require controlled access within the building — like for amenity spaces — or HOA gate access control systems at gated entrances.